annaesvensson/yellow-core/README.md

 ## How to customise a page

 Set `Layout` in the [page settings](#settings-page) at the top of a page.
 All layout files are stored in your `system/layouts` folder.
 The HTML code of a page can be customised in the layout file.
 Have a look at the default layout file and make your own layout files when needed.
 Your changes will not be overwritten when the website is updated.
+[Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout).

 ## Examples